 Proposal 2.
 Update description of GNSS-RealTimeIntegrity IE to make clear that its content (e.g. badSVID, etc.) can be interpreted as DNU flag for the purpose of integrity.

+Note: Addition of new fields (as per Annex A) are input from Stage 3 rapporteur and subject to offline review of stage 3 CR.

 Proposal 3.
 For the purpose of GNSS integrity feature added in Release17, an additional DNU flag per constellation is not needed.